evcc-io/evcc/CONTRIBUTING.md

 #### Changing device templates

 evcc supports a massive amount of different devices.
 To keep our documentation and website in sync with the latest software the core project (this repo) generates meta-data that's pushed to the `docs` and `evcc.io` repository.

-Make sure to update this meta-data every time you make changes to a templates.
+You can verify the generated meta-data by running:

 ```sh
 make docs
 ```

-If you miss one of the above steps Gitub Actions will likely trigger a **Porcelain** error.

 ### Building from source